anomitroid/pong-final/README.md

     npm init -y
     npm install express socket.io uuid
     ```
 19. After this command, your final file structure should be exactly similar to `pong-final` with just 1 directory extra inside `server-side` in `your-project`.
-This is the `node-modules`
+This is the `node_modules`
     directory.